canonical/lxd/doc/api-extensions.md

 Adds a `mounted` field to disk resources that LXD discovers on the system, reporting whether that disk or partition is mounted.

+## `server_version_lts`

+The API extension adds indication whether the LXD version is an LTS release.
+This is indicated when command `lxc version` is executed or when `/1.0` endpoint is queried.